 Earn Taxes

-Tax time can be stressful — and expensive — to complete before the filing deadline of April 18.
+Tax season can be stressful — and expensive — to complete before the filing deadline of April 15.
 Luckily, there are many free and low-cost resources available to get the job done without a hefty price tag.
-Here are some of the cheapest place to get taxes done right now or see how to prep before Tax Day.

 SUBSCRIBE: For everything women and money, subscribe to the HerMoney newsletter.
 You get it for free every week — straight to your inbox!

 All of these places let you file free federal and state returns as long as you have a simple tax return.
-A simple tax return includes W-2 income, claim the standard deduction, Earned Income Tax Credit, and Child Tax Credit.
-Homeowners, independent contractors, or those with more complex returns will have to pay for a more souped-up version.
-Women who have gone through some major life changes may need some extra filing help as well.
+How each software company defines a “simple tax return” differs, but generally, simple tax returns include W-2 income, as well as claim the standard deduction, Earned Income Tax Credit, and Child Tax Credit.
+Those with more complex returns will have to pay for a more souped-up version.

-The Free File Alliance is available to taxpayers who have an Adjusted Gross Income (AGI) of $73,000 or less.
+The IRS Free File program is a partnership between the IRS and the Free File Alliance, a non-profit organization.
+Tax filing services via the Free File program are available to taxpayers who have an Adjusted Gross Income (AGI) of $79,000 or less.

 GET YOUR MONEY RIGHT: With a personalized money coach and finally get your finances in order.
 Join FinanceFixx — Jean’s proven money makeover program.

 The Volunteer Income Tax Assistance Program (VITA) provides in-person tax preparation by an IRS-certified volunteer at no charge for those who qualify.
-Usually, that’s people who make less than $58,000 a year, persons with disabilities, those with limited English, or others who need help.
-Check out the options available in your state with the Free Tax Prep Help locator to see if you’re eligiblefor the program.
+Usually, that’s people who make less than $64,000 a year, persons with disabilities, those with limited English, or the elderly.
+To see if you’re eligible click here and to find a provider near you, click here

 MilTax is a free tax prep and e-filing service designed specifically to address military-related tax issues, such as deployments, combat and training pay, housing and rentals and multistate filing.
 It comes from the U.S. Department of Defense’s MilitaryOneSource network, which also provides phone, online live chat and face-to-face tax help.